manvichaudhary/SQLZOO_Solutions/SQLZOO Solutions  README.md

 ## SELECT from WORLD:

-Some simple queries to get you started
+Some simple queries to get you started:
+Solutions of SELECT FROM WORLD table from SQLZOO

 1.